Create Guide

 Status Workflow

-Production runs progress through: Pending (planned), In Progress (actively producing), Completed (finished — inventory is updated), or Cancelled.
-Only completed runs deduct ingredient quantities and add finished goods to inventory.
+Production runs progress through: Initiated (planned), In Progress (actively producing), Completed (finished — inventory is updated), or Canceled.
+Only completed runs deduct ingredient quantities and add the produced item to inventory.

 Production Transactions

-Navigate to Transactions → Production Transactions to view the financial records of production.
+Navigate to Create → Production Transactions to view the financial records of production.

 Production transactions are automatically created when production runs are completed.
 They record the cost of materials consumed, the quantity produced, and link back to the source recipe and batch number.
 These transactions feed into your Cost of Goods Sold calculations in financial reports.